SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/Adding_a_DMA/Adding_a_DMA_to_a_DMS_running_STaaS.md

 1. Make sure that the DMA you are adding is a clean DMA, meaning that it is a newly installed DMA or a DMA that has been [fully reset](xref:Factory_reset_tool).

-1. Install the [DataMiner Cloud Pack](xref:CloudPackages) on the new DataMiner agent.
+1. Install the [DataMiner Cloud Pack](xref:CloudPackages) on the new DMA.

-1. Stop the DMA and CloudGateway on the server that will be added.
+1. Stop DataMiner and stop CloudGateway on the new DMA.

-1. From a DMA of the cluster where a CloudGateway is running.
-Copy the `C:\ProgramData\Skyline Communications\DataMiner CloudGateway\Data\CcaGatewayPersisted` folder and place it in the same location on the new DMA.
+1. From a DMA in the cluster where CloudGateway is running, copy the folder `C:\ProgramData\Skyline Communications\DataMiner CloudGateway\Data\CcaGatewayPersisted` and place it in the same location on the new DMA.

-1. Remove the following files from the folder you just copied to the new agent:
+1. Remove the following files from the folder you just copied to the new DMA:

    - DmsAccessToken.data
    - DmsAccessTokenExpiration.data
    - DmsRefreshToken.data
    - DmsRefreshTokenExpiration.data

-1. Start CloudGateway on the new agent.
+1. Start CloudGateway on the new DMA.

 1. Configure *DB.xml* to use STaaS: